sirosen/SALVE/README.md

 What is SALVE?
 ==============
-SALVE: A Cure For All Hurts is a simple configuration language for deploying versioned configuration files.
+SALVE: A Cure For All Hurts is an architecture for deploying versioned configuration files locally.
-More specifically, it is an architecture for taking versioned configuration and deploying it on a local machine.
 An implementation of SALVE consists of a parser and execution package for Manifest files.
 Manifests are lists of
  - Files with destinations, ugo permissions, owner, and group